 - bladder and bowel problems: the need to urinate frequently and/or urgently, incomplete emptying or emptying at inappropriate times, constipation and loss of bowel control.

 - sexuality and intimacy: impotence, diminished arousal and loss of sensation.

 - sensitivity to heat: this often causes symptoms to get worse temporarily.

 Though these are some of the symptoms commonly associated with MS, not all people with MS will experience all of them.
 Most will experience more than one symptom, however.
 There is no typical case of MS. Each is unique.

-Today, life expectancy for those with MS is normal or close to normal.
+Today, life expectancy for those with MS is slightly less than normal.

 Most people with MS begin experiencing symptoms between the ages of 20 and 50.
 But initial symptoms may be vague, may come and go with no pattern or may be attributed to other factors or conditions.
 For instance, a woman who experiences sudden bouts of vertigo once every few months may explain away the symptom by linking it to her menstrual cycle.
 Or, perhaps, someone who suddenly has a bit of blurry vision may blame too many hours at the office.

 Diagnosing MS involves several tests and a lot of discussions with several types of health care professionals.
 You can expect a complete physical examination, a discussion of your medical history and a review of your past and/or current symptoms.